Talpa TV: History

 The network was launched by SBS Broadcasting in 1995 with the introduction of SBS6, the third commercial channel of The Netherlands after RTL 4 and RTL 5.
-A second channel was added on 1 March 1999 with the launch of NET5, with this channel the network wanted to challenge the dutch public broadcasting system.
-In 2001 the group bought Fox from News Corporation and renamed it V8, the channel was shared with Fox Kids during the daytime.
+A second channel was added on 1 March 1999 with the launch of NET5, through which channel the network wanted to challenge the Dutch public broadcasting system.
+In 2001 the group bought Fox from News Corporation and renamed it V8.
+The channel was shared with Fox Kids during the daytime.
 They initially bought the channel for Veronica, because Veronica left the Holland Media Groep and were looking for a new network.
 Veronica considered various options, such as returning to the public broadcasting system, but reached an agreement with Viacom to broadcast in the evening on TMF.
 This arrangement didn't work out and the trust behind Veronica made a deal with SBS Broadcasting.
 In the deal V8 would be transformed to Veronica and their publishing house would transfer to SBS Broadcasting, in exchange for a 10% share in the Dutch branch of SBS Broadcasting and a licensing fee for their name.

-In 2005 SBS Broadcasting SA, the international company to which SBS Broadcasting B.V. partially belonged, was acquired by investors Permira and KKR for € 2,1 billion.
+In 2005 SBS Broadcasting SA, the international company to which SBS Broadcasting B.V. partially belonged, was acquired by investors Permira and KKR for €2,1 billion.
 That same year the new owners struck a deal with Telegraaf Media Group (27%) and Vereniging Veronica (10%) the other owners of the Dutch branch, in which both would sell their share.
 The entire global network of SBS Broadcasting was acquired in 2007 by ProSiebenSat.
-1 for € 3,3 billion.
+1 for €3,3 billion.
 The Dutch branch was taken over in 2011 by the Finish publisher Sanoma and John de Mol’s Talpa Holding, holding a 67% and 33% stake respectively.
 The Netherlands Authority for Consumers and Markets agreed to the acquisition on the condition that John de Mol would sell his 26% stake in RTL Nederland, which he acquired when he sold them his channel Tien.
 With the new owners SBS Broadcasting launched a video on demand service called KIJK in 2013 and a fourth channel called SBS9 in 2015.

-Sanoma left the enterprise in 2017, when they sold their 67% share for € 237 million to John de Mol’s Talpa Holding.
+Sanoma left the enterprise in 2017, when they sold their 67% share for €237 million to John de Mol’s Talpa Holding.
 Sanoma would completely acquire the Veronica Publishing house in this deal.
 With the acquisition John de Mol wanted to create a strong Dutch media empire with his other assets.
 This resulted in the creation of Talpa Network in 2017 and the renaming of SBS Broadcasting B.V. to Talpa TV, the channels were placed as a vertical in the Talpa Network empire.